indrabasak/indrabasak.github.io/_posts/2017-09-03-anatomy-of-a-bug-pt-2.md

 {% gist 8a936bb15e920572060c0e21647b91ef %}

-Following the same testing steps discussed earlier, the _AsyncAppender-asyncResponseLog_ thread was suspended once the Zuul application was started in debug mode.
+Following the same testing steps as discussed earlier, the _AsyncAppender-asyncResponseLog_ thread was suspended once the Zuul application was started in debug mode.
 Invoking the Zuul endpoint multiple times didn't have any adverse effect even after the response logger queue was full.
 As expected, entries were missing in the response log file.

-If one wishes to avoid missing any log entries when the response appender queue is full, one can add add an error appender.
+If one wishes to avoid missing any log entries when the response appender queue is full, one can add an error appender.
 The response entries will be logged in the error log once the response log appender queue fills up.
+An example of a Log4J configuration with an error appender is shown below:

  {% gist a785a74ceb5692236603ff64019a2454 %}

 ### Validation

-Once it was proved that a non-blocking Log4J asynchronous appender will resolve the unresponsive Zuul issue, we went forward with validating the changes in a non-prod environment.
+Once it was proved that a non-blocking Log4J asynchronous appender will resolve the unresponsive Zuul issue, we went forward with validating the changes in a non-production environment.
-The Zuul service was restarted after making changes to `log4J2.xml`.
+The Zuul service was restarted after making changes to _log4j2.xml_.
 As shown below, JVM flags were also changed to attach a remote debugger from IntelliJ: